-With an annual budget of $4.8 billion (FY21), U of U Health is comprised of:
+With an annual budget of $5.3 billion (FY22), U of U Health is comprised of the following:

 • Five hospitals and 12 community health care centers.

-• 253,000-member health plan, offering medical, mental health, and pharmacy benefits for employer groups, individuals, and families, as well as Medicare and Medicaid.
+• 282,000 member health plan, offering medical, mental health, and pharmacy benefits for employer groups, individuals, and families, as well as Medicare and Medicaid.

 • ARUP Laboratories, one of the nation’s largest reference laboratories.

-• Numerous institutes and 19 academic centers reflecting the health system’s scientific and clinical strengths in oncology, cardiology, diabetes research and treatment, genetics, ophthalmology, orthopaedics, neuroscience, psychiatry, precision medicine, population health, global health, and more.
+• Numerous institutes and 19 academic centers reflecting the health system’s strengths in oncology, cardiology, diabetes treatment, genetics, ophthalmology, orthopedics, neuroscience, psychiatry, precision medicine, population health, global health, and more.

-• Excellence in patient care, education, and research—all in service to the community—is vital to our overall mission.
-Staffed by more than 23,000 employees, U of U Health is recognized nationally for its world-class research and as a transformative health care system, and regionally as a provider of world-class care.
+•Staffed by more than 24,000 employees, U of U Health is recognized nationally as a transformative health care system and regionally as a provider of world-class care.

-• Innovative measures in sustainability: We develop sustainable approaches to care that meet the health needs of people today and future generations.
+• Innovative measures in sustainability—developing sustainable approaches to care that meet the health needs of people today and future generations.